 Please note that your application is not assessed on the amount of your request, but rather the thought and consideration behind your plans (particularly the international component).

 Yes, the funding can be used for program fees or tuition where relevant; however, this component is to be no more than 80% of the total funding budget.

-Travel to countries with a Level 3 (Reconsider your need to travel) or Level 4 (Do not travel) rating by the Australian Department of Foreign Affairs and Trade are not to be included in a Development Plan.
+Travel to countries with a Level 3 (Reconsider your need to travel) or Level 4 (Do not travel) rating by the Australian Department of Foreign Affairs and Trade are not to be included.
 Countries Alert Levels are listed on the smartraveller.gov.au website.

 Scholars and spouse, partner or dependent(s) must be covered by appropriate health and travel insurance (including coverage for existing conditions) for the duration of their time overseas.

 No. Scholarship funding will only cover costs for the Scholar.

 There is a $50,000 maximum for your travel component.
 All flights should be costed based on economy airfares and accommodation on reasonably priced (3-4 star) hotels or serviced apartments.
 You should also include allowances for transport, conference fees or short course fees that enhance your studies.

 You can include an allowance for living expenses the program that equal to the Research Training Program (RTP) stipend amount ($27,082 for 2018, indexed annually).
 If you are the recipient of a RTP, you are still eligible to apply however the stipend for the Future Leaders Scholarship is limited to a maximum of 75% of the RTP stipend amount.
 Note that this is over and above the RTP (e.g. you would receive $20,311 for the Future Leaders Scholarship + $27,082 for the RTP = total of $47,393 annually)